eaton-lab/hack-the-planet/docs/sessions/session-24.md

 ## Icebreaker question
-* Characterize your problem solving style on a scale of 1-5 with one being "Quick and dirty and 'done enough' is good enough" and 5 being "I will take my time for perfection".
+* Characterize your problem solving style on a scale of 1-5 with one being "'Done enough' is good enough" and 5 being "I will take my time for perfection".

 ## :material-book-variant: Learning objectives